Elvis Andrus Player Props: White Sox vs. Phillies

 Elvis Andrus Player Prop Bets: White Sox vs. Phillies - April 18

-On Tuesday, Elvis Andrus (.235 batting average in his past 10 games, with three doubles, four walks and four RBI) and the Chicago White Sox play the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 7:10 PM ET.
+After going 0-for-3 in his last game, Elvis Andrus and the Chicago White Sox face the Philadelphia Phillies (who will hand the ball to Zack Wheeler) at 4:10 PM ET on Tuesday.

-In his last game he had a hitless showing (0-for-3) against the Orioles.
+He had a hitless showing in his previous game (0-for-3) against the Orioles.

 Elvis Andrus Game Info & Props vs. the Phillies